-“This lovely recital by Chinese-American pianist Clara Yang speaks to the core of what a musical heart means by romance.
-It might easily have been all-Chopin or all-Schumann, and we would surely come away beguiled by Yang’s light, fluid take on 1840s sparkle and sentiment.
-But how much better to “fold time” in upon itself and mix in from our own day pieces which speak to the same ardor, ebullience, and nostalgia.
-The emotional origami of love and loss works in any century, after all…" (Steven Kruger, New York Arts) Full Article
+“This lovely recital by Chinese-American pianist Clara Yang speaks to the core of what a musical heart means by romance… come away beguiled by Yang’s light, fluid take on 1840s sparkle and sentiment.” – New York Arts Full Article

-Chinese-American Pianist Clara Yang has performed in notable venues such as Weill Hall at Carnegie Hall, Remonstrantse Kerk (The Netherlands), the Seymour Centre (Sydney, Australia), the Barclay Theater (Irvine, California), Kodak Hall at the Eastman Theater (Rochester, New York), the Sunset Center (Carmel, California), Memorial Hall (Chapel Hill, North Carolina), Meymandi Concert Hall (Raleigh, North Carolina), and on series such as Dame Myra Hess (Chicago Cultural Center) and Mas i Mas at the Museu d'Història de Barcelona (Barcelona, Spain).
-She is currently Assistant Professor of Piano at University of North Carolina at Chapel Hill.
-She was featured as one of the three scholars in the acclaimed Chinese national magazine Globe (环球杂志) in 2014.
+Chinese-American Pianist Clara Yang has performed in notable venues such as Weill Hall at Carnegie Hall, the Seymour Centre (Sydney, Australia), Kodak Hall at the Eastman Theater (Rochester, New York), the Sunset Center (Carmel, California), Meymandi Concert Hall (Raleigh, North Carolina), and on series such as Dame Myra Hess (Chicago) and Carolina Performing Arts.
+She is currently Associate Professor of Piano and Head of Keyboard Studies at University of North Carolina at Chapel Hill.

-Her live solo recitals and performances were broadcast on ABC Classic FM in Australia and New Zealand, 98.7 WFMT, and on Wayne Picciano's "Grand Piano" series, which was broadcast on television in multiple states across the country.
-Concert highlights as a soloist include performances with the European Union Youth Orchestra under Vladimir Ashkenazy, the Eastman Philharmonia under Jeff Tyzik, the Pacific Symphony Orchestra under Carl St. Clair, the Longview Symphony under Tonu Kalam, and numerous appearances with the North Carolina Symphony under Grant Llewellyn.
-Her solo album Folding Time was released by Albany Records in July 2015, featuring two pieces by Timo Andres and Phil Young.
-With the support of New Music USA and Carolina Performing Arts, she worked with Grammy Award-winning recording engineer Matthew Snyder and recorded in Memorial Hall, NC.
-This album won a Global Music Awards Gold Medal.
-Her cello-piano duo album Grieg and Prokofiev (Albany Records) with Los Angeles Opera cellist Xiao-Dan Helen Zheng was released in 2014.
-It has been aired on Montana Public Radio KUFM 89.1 FM, Women in Music CKWR FM 98.5 (Canada), and WCPE 89.7 FM (North Carolina) with a featured interview.
+Concert highlights as a soloist include performances with the European Union Youth Orchestra under Vladimir Ashkenazy, the Eastman Philharmonia under Jeff Tyzik, the Pacific Symphony Orchestra under Carl St. Clair, and numerous appearances with the North Carolina Symphony under Grant Llewellyn.
+Her solo album Folding Time was released by Albany Records in 2015, featuring two pieces by Timo Andres and Phil Young.
+This album won a Global Music Awards Gold Medal and was named one of Best of 2016 on America Record Guide.
 She recorded Lee Weisert‘s Érard, which was written for her, for Weisert’s album Wild Arc on the New Focus label.

 This is a first commercial recording of Timo Andres’s How can I live in your world of ideas?, part of my solo piano album Folding Time (Albany Records, 2015).